-Note that the global variable is defined with an error status.
+The global variable is defined with an error status.
 When the kernel module is loaded, the callback routine has not yet been called.
 The callback routine stores its status in this global variable before it returns to the caller.
-This status is available to the remainder of the source code in the module for the purpose of checking the callback routine status (that is, it checks if the module has been successfully initialized).
+This status is available to the remainder of the source code in the module for the purpose of determining the status of the callback routine (that is, it determines whether the module has been successfully initialized).